Analysis | How the Senate parliamentarian could make or break Democrats’ spending bill

 There’s a House parliamentarian as well, but this person has less sway over the chamber because the House often rewrites its rule with a simple majority vote, which Democrats have.

-The Senate can technically overturn a parliamentarian’s ruling with 51 votes — Democrats have 50 and could call on Vice President Harris to make a tie — but doing so is not a common practice in the Senate, so it’s much more controversial.
+The Senate can technically overturn a parliamentarian’s ruling with 51 votes — Democrats have 50 and could call on Vice President Harris to break a tie — but doing so is not a common practice in the Senate, so it’s much more controversial.
 (Both parties used this tool to erode the filibuster for presidential nominations.)
-NBC reports that Senate Republican leader Mitch McConnell (Ky.) and Senate Democratic leader Charles E. Schumer (N.Y.) have an understanding that what MacDonough rules on Dreamers, for instance, will likely stay.
+NBC reports that Senate Minority Leader Mitch McConnell (R-Ky.) and Senate Majority Leader Charles E. Schumer (D-N.Y.) have an understanding that what MacDonough rules on dreamers, for instance, will likely stay.

 That’s not a comfortable position for the parliamentarian to be in, Ritchie said.
 MacDonough and her team have to sift through hundreds of pages of legislation, nonpartisan government budget objections and more to decide whether this huge bill meets the requirements of Senate rules and precedent.

-But both the Senate and parliamentarian have a mutual respect for each other.
+But the Senate and the parliamentarian have a mutual respect for each other.

 “Even as the Senate grumbles about it,” Ritchie said, “they are an institution that appreciates and completely relies on its parliamentarians.”